ai2cm/fv3config/docs/usage.rst

 Key                  Type     Default              Other built-in options
 ==================== ======== ==================== ========================
-namelist             Namelist default Namelist     none initial_conditions   str      'gfs_example'        'restart_example'
+namelist             Namelist default Namelist     none experiment_name      str      'default_experiment' n/a
 diag_table           str      'default'            'grid_spec', 'no_output'
-data_table           str      'default'            none experiment_name      str      'default_experiment' n/a
+data_table           str      'default'            none initial_conditions   str      'gfs_example'        'restart_example'
 forcing              str      'default'            none
 ==================== ======== ==================== ========================

 In addition to one of the built-in options, a custom ``diag_table`` and ``data_table`` can be specified by supplying a path to a file.
-Custom ``initial_conditions`` and ``forcing`` can be specified by supplying a path to a directory with the appropriate initial conditions files and forcing files, respectively.
-Paths must be given as absolute paths.
+Custom ``initial_conditions`` and ``forcing`` can be specified by supplying a path to a directory that contains the appropriate files.
+Paths to files or directories on the local filesystem must be given as absolute paths.
+If paths are given that begin with ``gs://`` then ``fv3config`` will attempt to download the specified file or files from Google Cloud Storage.
+For this functionality, ``gsutil`` must be installed and authorized to download from the specified bucket.

 The ``namelist`` item is special in that it is explicitly stored in the ``config`` dictionary.
 For the fv3gfs model, individual namelists are specified for various components of the model.
 As an example, the